stekra/bubbles/src/writing.md

 Have I met you before?
 I don't remember you.
 Family...
 That's what they all say...
+So, you're my grandchild, then.
+I don't understand much of what people tell me.
-But I think I am of a different world.
+I think I am of a different world.
 You seem very interesting.
 Very smart.
 And I like your voice.
 It's warm.
 Do you hear the bells, too?